Skip to main content

 xbench’s Profession-Aligned benchmarks follow three core principles:

-1. Demand-defined evaluations: For a given profession, we construct the evaluation set by first mapping out its business workflow and task categories, then focusing on those tasks that are objectively evaluable.
-For aspects of the job that are not yet easily evaluated, we simulate or transform them into an evaluable format.
+1. Demand-defined evaluations: For each profession, we begin by mapping out the full business workflow and its major task categories.
+From there, we focus on tasks that can be evaluated objectively.
+For parts of the job that aren’t yet easy to measure, we simulate or translate them into formats that can be evaluated reliably.

-3. Value-driven targets: For each task, we record the time it takes a human expert to complete and use industry salary benchmarks to estimate the task’s economic value.
-Each task is given a preset TMF target – once an AI Agent meets that performance/cost threshold, we cease adding difficulty to that task.
-In other words, the difficulty of Profession-Aligned evaluations aims to match real-world requirements, rather than becoming endlessly harder.
-The goal is to define a point at which the Agent’s performance is good enough to be commercially viable, rather than to keep chasing perfection.
+3. Value-driven targets: For each task, we estimate its economic value by looking at how long it takes a human expert to complete and benchmarking against industry compensation.
+Each task is given a preset tech‑market‑fit (TMF) target.
+Once an AI Agent meets that performance‑to‑cost threshold, we stop increasing the task’s difficulty.
+The goal isn’t to push difficulty endlessly, but to define the point at which performance is good enough to be commercially viable.

-As an example, we designed xbench-Profession-Recruitment by focusing on the work of recruitment experts.
-We partnered with several top headhunting firms to outline how a recruiter’s weekly working hours are distributed across different tasks, and had experts assess the importance of each task.
-This yielded a structured breakdown of the domain’s tasks.
-We then aligned each task with its economic value (based on time and salary) and analyzed which tasks are feasible and measurable with current AI technology.
+As a concrete example, we designed xbench-Profession-Recruitment by by starting with the work of experienced recruiters.
+We partnered with leading headhunting firms to break down how recruiters actually spend their time across different tasks and to assess the importance of each one.
+This produced a structured view of the domain’s workflows.
+We then aligned each task with its economic value and analyzed which ones are both feasible and measurable with today’s AI technology.

 Table detailing recruiting tasks with feasibility, scorability, and economic value columns

-For each individual task, we analyze its evaluability and technical feasibility.
-The first edition of xbench-Profession-Recruitment incorporates several categories of tasks, including parsing job description requirements, identifying candidate personas, filling in missing details of a candidate’s experience, understanding social and professional connections, and searching publicly available talent profiles.
+For each task, we look at whether it can be evaluated reliably and whether it’s feasible with today’s AI.
+The first release of xbench‑Profession‑Recruitment covers a range of practical recruiting tasks, including understanding job requirements, identifying candidate personas, filling in gaps in a candidate’s experience, making sense of social and professional connections, and searching publicly available talent profiles.

 Evergreen Evaluation (Continuous Benchmarking)

-Statistically, we can address this by treating the incomplete score matrix over time as something we can factorize to estimate each Agent version’s underlying capability.
-We apply Item Response Theory (IRT) to estimate an Agent’s capability in a way that is robust to changing test items.
+To do this, we apply Item Response Theory (IRT), to estimate an Agent’s capability in a way that is robust to changing test items.
 In IRT, an agent’s ability θ, a question’s difficulty b, and a question’s discrimination factor a are modeled such that the probability of a correct response is:

 In this model, the probability p of solving a question falls between 0 and 1.
 A higher difficulty parameter b lowers the probability of success, while a higher ability θ raises it.
 Questions with a larger discrimination a have a more gradual score curve as ability θ increases, meaning such questions differentiate performance across a wider range of ability levels.